 TAHINI brings creamy use instead of butter, yoghurt, cream, mayonnaise and aioli.
 Tahini has a rich, full, nutty, creamy flavour and is an excellent dairy-free alternative.

-Tahini is a thick runny paste made from ground unhulled sesame seeds, a classic ingredient in Middle Eastern and eastern Mediterranean dishes.
+Tahini is a thick runny paste made from ground unhulled sesame seeds, a classic ingredient in Middle Eastern and Mediterranean dishes.

 Recipes with plant protein-rich ingredients.
 Examples of plant-based high protein foods include; quinoa, teff, millet, wild rice, oats, buckwheat, amaranth, sorghum, wheat, nuts, seeds, hemp seeds, peas, beans, lentils, legumes, soy, tofu & tempeh, broccoli, brussels, spinach, kale, mushrooms, nutritional yeast.